SirishC/elRED/README.md

 Note: - You are supposed to create only backend APIs.
 You need not create Frontend UIs.

-We would be assessing this assignment from the POV of a Senior Node.js Developer.
-Ensure you write clean code, use solid principles and use the latest coding conventions.

 --------------------------
 ```
 designing workflow :